sithmel/sistema/README.md

 ![Graph example](docs/example.png)

 **Sistema** does one thing well.
-It integrates with other libraries rather than be an invasive framework.
+It integrates with other libraries rather than being an invasive framework.
 It has no dependencies and only a small amount of dev dependencies.
 It uses types but no transpilation for the best dev experience.

 Sistema is: